DimitarBoykovApostolov/parking/README.md

 ## About the task.

 Created architecture is based on task business logic and requirements.
+The point is to be reusable with all available types of database drivers.

 Test:
 - git clone https://github.com/DimitarBoykovApostolov/parking.git